Nuri Seferi: Professional

 Tony Thompson bout.
 Seferi started the fight poorly, getting outfoxed and unable to match Ilie's speed.
 However, he gained momentum in the latter rounds and knocked down his opponent in the sixth and eighth round respectively to win on points over the 8 rounds.

 He fought Steve Herelius on 7 December 2013.
 Seferi dominated the fight, but his opponent got disqualified in the 7th round.

 He was defeated by Krzysztof Glowacki in January 2015.

 He won the WBO European Cruiserweight title on 26 June 2010 and defended his title successfully four times until losing to Krzysztof Głowacki on 31 January 2015.
+His most recent fight was against German boxer Mahmoud Charr on December 21, 2022, which he lost via 2nd round TKO.
+He has fought well-known boxers like Nenad Stankovic, Gusmyr Perdomo, Douglas Otieno Okola, and Giulian Ilie.

 Personal life

 He has a younger brother, Sefer Seferi who is also a professional boxer in the cruiserweight division.
 In December 2011, Nuri and his brother Sefer were named honorary citizens of their birthplace, Gostivar in Macedonia by the city's mayor Rufi Osmani.